EliGorniak/eligorniak/README.md

 Currently, I'm dedicating 100% of my time studying and developing skills on data field.

-- :moneybag: All the projects for Business Intelligence-Analytics, using Microsoft Power BI, can be found on [**Power BI Portfolio**](https://github.com/EliGorniak/Business_Intelligence_Analytics_PowerBI_Portfolio) repository.
+- :moneybag: All the projects for Business Intelligence-Analytics, using Microsoft Power BI and Tableau, can be found on [**BI Portfolio**](https://github.com/EliGorniak/Business_Intelligence_Analytics_PowerBI_Portfolio) repository.

 - :bar_chart: As part of my development as a data scientist, I created some more complex projects, and you can see them all on [**Data Science Professional Portfolio**](https://github.com/EliGorniak/Data_Science_Professional_Portfolio) repository (under construction).